Hangtu/codeChallenge/README.md

 The CRUD was created on different paths using the same Form component.

-I didn't spend a lot of time designing the user interface, I focused more on making it functional at the moment.

 ### Frameworks & Libraries used in this project

 - Nextjs